logo

 Location

 To take a picture of a subject, you must have your camera near it.
 To get it there, you must transport it.
 This is why it is extremely important to get a camera of the right size.
-Unfortunately not all features are available in every camera sizeManual controls are rarely found on small cameras, for example..
-Picture quality is better with a bigger lens, which means a bigger camera.
+Unfortunately not all features are available in every camera sizeManual controls are rarely found on small cameras, for example. and picture quality is better with a bigger sensor, which usually means a bigger camera and bigger lens.

 Camera sizes fall into 6 categories: